 DIP switch 5 on the Model 58's front panel allows the operating mode to be set.
-Installations that utilize a Model 59 Control Console will use the two-channel mode, configured by setting DIP switch 5 to the down (off) position.
+Installations that utilize a Model 59 Control Console will use the two-channel mode. configured by setting DIP switch 5 to the off (down) position.
 In this mode, a Model 58 supports two output channels and four 2-channel input pairs.
 Special applications can use the Model 58's single-channel operating mode, configured by setting DIP switch 5 to the on (up) position.
-Figures 12, 13, and 14 provide detailed connection information on the input, outputs, and inserts when a Model 58 is operating in the single-channel mode.
+Figures 12, 13, and 14 provide detailed connection information for the inputs, outputs, and inserts when a Model 58 is operating in the single-channel mode.

-The concept of the single-channel mode is simple: The signal flow is organized so that any of the eight inputs can be routed to one output.
-(This is in contrast to the two-channel mode where the eight inputs are organized as four pairs.)
+The concept of the single-channel mode is simple: The signal flow is organized so that any of the eight main inputs can be routed to one monitor and meter output.
+(This is in contrast to the two-channel mode where the eight main inputs are organized as four pairs.)
 In the singlechannel mode, a maximum of four of the 8 inputs can be simultaneously routed to one output channel.
-Specifically, monitor output 1 (A and B), meter output 1, insert 1/channel 1, insert 2/ channel 2 are active in the single-channel mode.
+Specifically, monitor output 1 (A and B), meter output 1, insert 1/channel 1, insert 2/channel 1 are active in the single-channel mode.
 Monitor output 2 (A and B), meter output 2, insert 1/ channel 2, and insert 2/channel 2 are disabled.

 It is expected that a number of applications for the single-channel mode will arise.
 A special version of the Model 59 Control Console can be created at the factory to allow up to eight 8-channel sources to be connected to eight Model 58 units.
-During 1998 Studio Technologies' expects to release an additional control console unit to support automatic direct/ play switching for film sound applications.
-(Some of you may know this as PEC/direct monitoring.)
 It is also anticipated that custom installations will be created that generate MIDI system-exclusive messages to "drive" Model 58 units.
 Contact the factory for additional information.